technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

     ![](./media/image48.png)

-8. Review the data and change If you want to then click on **Next**.
+8. Review the dataset that was imported from the CSV you uploaded in the last step.
+Then click Next.

     ![](./media/image49.png)